-• Federal income taxes, including your self-employment tax.
-However, you may deduct one-half of your self-employment tax on Form 1040, line 29.

-• Estate and gift taxes.

-• Taxes assessed for improvements, such as paving and sewers.

-• Taxes on your home or personal use property.

-• State and local sales taxes on property purchased for use in your farm business.
+- Federal income taxes, including your self-employment tax.
+However, you may deduct one-half of your self-employment tax on Form 1040, line 28. - Estate and gift taxes. - Taxes assessed for improvements, such as paving and sewers. - Taxes on your home or personal use property. - State and local sales taxes on property purchased for use in your farming business.
 Instead, treat these taxes as part of the cost of the property.

-• Other taxes not related to your farm business.
+• Other taxes not related to your farming business.

 Enter amounts you paid for gas, electricity, water, etc., for business use on the farm.
 Do not include personal utilities.
-You cannot deduct the base rate (including taxes) of the first telephone line into your residence, even if you use it for business.
-See the instructions for Schedule C, line 25, on page C-6.
+You cannot deduct the base rate (including taxes) of the first telephone line into your residence, even if you use it for your farming business.
+But you can deduct expenses you paid for your farming business that are more than the cost of the base rate for the first phone line.
+For example, if you had a second phone line, you can deduct the business percentage of the charges for that line, including the base rate charges.